UofT-Government-Project/Covid19_PHU/README.md

  ## Storyboard and Interactive Dashboard

  Multiple platforms have been used to create the final synopsis of the project's finding. <br>
- A storyboard with exploratory analysis have been created using Tableau.
-Visualizations and results are below.
+ Below are the visualizations and link of the storyboard using Tableau.

   1.  **Overview of Covid Cases**